- December 3, 2014

 graphics

-13 mentions Positive Neutral NegativeThe graphics in the game are generally praised for their quality, featuring colorful and detailed hand-drawn artwork and character models.
+17 mentions Positive Neutral NegativeThe graphics in the game are generally praised for their beauty, detail, and vibrant colors, with many reviewers highlighting the hand-drawn artwork and character models.
 However, some players noted issues with murky visuals and the reuse of assets from other games, which detracted from the overall experience.
-While the graphics are complemented by good music and voice acting, certain gameplay elements may hinder enjoyment for some users.
+While the graphics are a strong selling point, there are concerns that the focus on visuals may have compromised the quality of the hidden-object scenes.

 “I want to mention that the visuals in the game are nicely done.”